jeronimonunez/jacare/README.md

 # Yacare
-Yacare is a silly terminal emulator for websites
+Yacare is a silly command interpreter for websites

 ![Alt text](/screencapture.png "Yacare screenshot")